valkyrjs/valkyr-deprecated-/packages/ledger/docs/02-event.md

    * the event was created.
    *
    * This value is used to identify the date of its creation as well as a sorting
-   * key when performing reduction logic to generate aggregate state for the entity
+   * key when performing reduction logic to generate aggregate state for the stream
    * in which the event belongs.
    */
   created: string;